barrebre/goDynaPerfSignature/README.md

 The required parameters on the POST are:
 * **APIToken** - Your Dynatrace API token which has the permission `Access problem and event feed, metrics, and topology`
 * **MetricIDs** - A comma-delimited array of the metrics you'd like to compare, which can be found from the `Environment API v2` -> `Metrics` -> `GET /metrics/descriptors` API.
   * **Important** - This is not actually implemented at this point.
-Unfortunately, `["builtin:service.response.time","builtin:service.errors.total.rate"]` has to be passed through the curl command and it's the only valid operator.
+Unfortunately, `["builtin:service.response.time:(avg)","builtin:service.errors.total.rate:(avg)"]` has to be passed through the curl command and it's the only valid operator.
 This will be fixed soon.
 * **ServiceID** - The ID of the Service which you'd like to inspect.
 This can be found in the UI if you are looking at a Service and pull from its url `id=SERVICE-...`

 ### Example